INNVTV/NetCore-Clean-Architecture/README.md

 [Handler Class]

-**Note:** When added to your Dependency Injection Container MediatR will automatically search your assemblies for **IRequest** and **IRequestHandler** implementations and will build up your library of commands and queries for use throught your project.
+**Note:** When added to your Dependency Injection Container MediatR will automatically search your assemblies using for **IRequest** and **IRequestHandler** and other MediatR "conventions" and will build up your library of commands and queries for use throught your project.

 **Optimaization:** Seperating Commands from Queries allows you to optimize how you access your data store between each access type.
 You may also choose to have different data stores for reads vs writes.
 Perhaps Reads will ALWAYS hit a Redis Cache or Search Provider and part of the responsibility of Writes are to ensure these are kept up to date.
 You may use the same ata store but opt for Entity Framework for your Reads and ADO.NET for your Writes.
 Or you can go full Event Sourced and build up snapshots, projections and aggregates from your Event Store.

+## MediatR Pipelines for Cross-Cutting Concerns
+MediatR gives you the ability to create pipelines to help manage cross-cutting concerns such as logging, authorization and caching.
+This example showcasing a logging feature.

+[Exampl with images]

+## MediatR Notifications
+MediatR

 ## ViewModels
 View models that are returned from Query methods will include UI related values such as "EditEnabled" and "DeleteEnabled"